-Pursuant to the Letter Agreement, the parties fully and completely agreed upon the terms of the Sublease.
+Under the letter agreement, the parties fully and completely agreed upon the terms of the sublease.

 General.
-Pursuant to the terms of the Sublease, BellSouth has agreed to grant a lease to CCSI, pursuant to which CCSI will lease (or sublease) the land, tower and improvements which we call the Subleased Property at each site other than certain space reserved by BellSouth and space utilized by third parties under existing subleases.
-BellSouth has agreed to lease to CCSI all its sites in the Territory except where it is legally prohibited from doing so and except for sites that are specifically excluded from the Sublease.
+Under the terms of the sublease, BellSouth has agreed to grant a lease to CCSI, under which CCSI will lease or sublease the land, tower and improvements at each site other than certain space reserved by BellSouth and space utilized by third parties under existing subleases.
+BellSouth has agreed to lease to CCSI all its sites in the territories where the towers are located except where it is legally prohibited from doing so and except for sites that are specifically excluded from the sublease.
 BellSouth expects that the number of sites available for sublease will be approximately 1,850.
-The sites constructed pursuant to the Build to Suit Agreement, as described below, will also be made part of and subject to the Sublease.
+The sites constructed under the build-to-suit agreement, as described below, will also be made part of and subject to the sublease.

-Pursuant to the Sublease, CCSI will be entitled to use the Subleased Property of each site for constructing, installing, operating, managing, maintaining and marketing the tower and improvements on each site, including leasing space to third party tenants.
-BellSouth has agreed to pay CCSI a site maintenance charge of \$1,200 per month per site, subject to an increase of five percent (5%) per year for the first ten (10) years following the applicable commencement date of the sublease on such site.
-If, after the tenth anniversary following each commencement date, the then current site maintenance charge is below the market rate, then such site maintenance charge will automatically be increased on such anniversary and each anniversary thereafter by the consumer price index ("CPI").
-If the then site maintenance charge is above the market rate, then such site maintenance charge will be automatically reset at ninety percent (90%) of such agreed upon market rate and will increase on each following anniversary by the then current annual market rate of increase for comparable properties.
+Under the sublease, CCSI will be entitled to use the subleased property of each site for constructing, installing, operating, managing, maintaining and marketing the tower and improvements on each site, including leasing space to third party tenants.
+BellSouth has agreed to pay CCSI a site maintenance charge of \$1,200 per month per site, subject to an increase of five percent per year for the first ten years following the applicable commencement date of the sublease on such site.
+If, after the tenth anniversary following each commencement date, the then current site maintenance charge is below the market rate, then such site maintenance charge will automatically be increased on such anniversary and each anniversary thereafter by the consumer price index.
+If the then site maintenance charge is above the market rate, then such site maintenance charge will be automatically reset at ninety percent of such agreed upon market rate and will increase on each following anniversary by the then current annual market rate of increase for comparable properties.
 CCSI has agreed to pay as rent to BellSouth the ground rents relating to each site that is leased by BellSouth, and rent of \$1.00 per year for sites that are owned by BellSouth.
-In addition, CCSI has agreed to sublease available space to any party to existing colocation agreements with BellSouth; provided that CCSI will receive all rents and other economic benefits from the parties to such colocation agreements.
+In addition, CCSI has agreed to sublease available space to any party to existing agreements providing for the sharing of tower space, or colocation agreements, with BellSouth.
+CCSI, however, will receive all rents and other economic benefits from the parties to such co-location agreements.

 Term.
-The term of the Sublease will be one hundred (100) years for sites owned by BellSouth and, for sites leased by BellSouth, one day less than the term of the underlying ground lease.
+The term of the sublease will be one hundred years for sites owned by BellSouth and, for sites leased by BellSouth, one day less than the term of the underlying ground lease.
 CCSI will be responsible for negotiating and obtaining extensions or renewals of the ground leases.
-In addition, if CCSI is able to acquire a fee simple interest in a site, CCSI has agreed to transfer such fee simple interest to BellSouth for \$1.00, in which event CCSI will pay no ground rent as of the date fee simple title vests in BellSouth.
+In addition, if CCSI is able to acquire ownership in a site, CCSI has agreed to transfer such ownership to BellSouth for \$1.00, in which event CCSI will pay no ground rent as of the date title vests in BellSouth.

 Reserved Space.
-Under the Sublease, BellSouth has reserved space which we call the Reserved Space on each site.
-The Reserved Space generally relates to the portion of the site, including space on the tower, in use by BellSouth and its affiliates.
-In certain circumstances and subject to certain conditions described in the Sublease, BellSouth has the right to increase the number of antennas on its reserved space to twelve (12), without increasing the related site maintenance payment, on up to one hundred twenty (120) towers.
-BellSouth also has the right to substitute the Reserved Space for other available space on the tower, as well as a right of first refusal and right of substitution as to available space which CCSI intends to sublease to any third party.
+Under the sublease, BellSouth has reserved space on each site.
+The reserved space generally relates to the portion of the site, including space on the tower, in use by BellSouth and its affiliates.
+BellSouth has the right to increase the number of antennas on its reserved space to 12, without increasing the related site maintenance payment, on up to 120 towers so long as it meets certain conditions.
+BellSouth also has the right to substitute the reserved space for other available space on the tower, as well as a right of first refusal and right of substitution as to available space which CCSI intends to sublease to any third party.